lodela/reset-CSS/README.md

 > _Special thanks to CSS guru Eric Meyer who inspired me to do this work._

-A CSS Resetter style sheet, its a list of rules that 'reset' all of the default browser styles.
+A CSS Resetter style sheet is a list of rules that 'resets' all of the default browser styles.

 ## Why?